JassiSingh08/Snake-Game/README.md

 🔊 INTRODUCTION :

 Remember that when we used to play many games on our keypad phones back in the day.
 One of the games is Snake Game.
-I tried to make my version of that snak egame with that retro style theme.
+I tried to make my version of that snake game with that retro style theme.

 🖋 Customisations :